Japanese occupation of Malaya: Action in Malaya and the Straits of Malacca

 HMS Nelson led the task force preparing for Operation Zipper.

 The 25th Indian Division search Japanese prisoners soon after they have been disarmed in Kuala Lumpur.

 After the defeat by the Japanese, a number of Allied personnel and European civilians retreated into the jungle.
-Some, including British woman Nona Baker, joined the MPAJA.
+Some, including the British woman, Nona Baker, joined the MPAJA.
 Others, such as Freddie Spencer Chapman, were Force 136 operatives who sought to begin a sabotage campaign against the occupying Japanese forces.
 In August 1943 the Allies set up South East Asia Command to oversee the war in South East Asia, including Malaya.
 As the war progressed further Allied operatives were landed either from submarine or be parachuted in to provide assistance to the resistance movements.

 Allied navy units, particularly submarines, attacked Japanese shipping throughout the occupation and on occasion brought Force 136 operatives to Malaya.
 Air action was primarily confined to B-24 Liberators or Navy PB4Y Privateers supplying the resistance with arms and supplies, until late 1944 when B-29's of the US Twentieth Air Force carried out raids on installations at Penang and Kuala Lumpur.
 In May 1945 a British task force sank the Japanese cruiser Haguro in the Battle of the Malacca Strait.

 Tun Ibrahim Ismail landed in Malaya in October 1944 as part of a Force 136 operation to convince the Japanese that the Allies were planning landings on the Isthmus of Kra, 650 miles to the north to establish a beachhead in Malaya under Operation Zipper.
 This was to be followed by a drive south to liberate Singapore, Operation Mailfist, and an offensive to retake northern Malaya designated Operation Broadsword.
 In preparation for the landings, a British task force sailed through the Straits of Malacca in July 1945 clearing mines and attacking Japanese facilities.
 British carrier borne aircraft attacked targets along the West Coast of Malaya and aircraft of the United States Seventh Fleet attacked targets on the East Coast as a prelude to Operation Zipper.
 Before the Operation could commence the war ended.